DhananjayMishra1995/Pandas/README.md

 # Pandas
-In this repository I will be sharing my notebook which I created along with the notes while studying the playlist of Corey Schafer
+In this repository I will be sharing my notebook which I created along with the notes while studying the playlist of Corey Schafer and some practice questions